Mikey and Nicky: Plot

 Mikey and Nicky get off the bus a few stops before the theater and enter a graveyard.
 They find the gravestone of Nicky's mother, and they discuss intimate shared childhood memories.
 It is revealed that Mikey and Nicky have had many interpersonal conflicts throughout the years.
-The two men travel to the home of Nellie (Carol Grace), a woman Nicky has been having an affair with.
+The two men travel to the home of Nellie, a woman Nicky has been having an affair with.
 Nicky has sex with her while Mikey is in the room.
 Upon Nicky's suggestion that Nellie is a prostitute, Mikey also attempts to have sex with Nellie, but she bites Mikey's lip, causing Mikey to slap her.

 Embarrassed, Mikey blames Nicky for Nellie's rejection and the two men fight in the street.
 Nicky slams Mikey's wristwatch, a gift from his father, on the ground and breaks it.
 Mikey says he no longer wants to be friends, and the two men part ways acrimoniously.
 Mikey meets Kinney in Kinney’s car at the late-night theater, who has been there for hours waiting to assassinate Nicky.
 They search the streets for Nicky but cannot locate him.
 At the same time, Nicky goes back to meet with Nellie.
 Resnick tells Mikey to go home and instructs Kinney to patrol the block surrounding Mikey's house in case Nicky goes there to make amends.

-While at home, Mikey shares with his wife that he believes his late brother, who died at ten years old from cancer, was only given his father’s watch because his brother would soon die.
+While at home, Mikey shares with Annie that he believes his late brother, who died at ten years old from scarlet fever, was only given his father’s watch because his brother would soon die.
 Nicky eventually shows up to the house early in the morning, and demands to be let inside.
-Mikey refuses, pushing furniture against the door to prevent Nicky from entering.
+Mikey instructs Annie to tell Nicky that he's not home, pushing furniture against the door to prevent Nicky from entering.
 Kinney pulls up and shoots Nicky dead.